Father Figure (TV series): Critical reception

 The series received mostly negative reviews.
 Catherine Gee of The Daily Telegraph gave it one out of five stars and said: "All of it was implausible, but, that’s not really the point.
 We don’t need our comedy to be plausible.
 Peep Show was rarely plausible, neither was Blackadder, nor Red Dwarf, nor Fawlty Towers, but that didn’t stop them being funny.
 What we need is for these implausible situations to be delivered with wit, brilliant timing and a superbly funny script.
 Father Figure failed on every count."
-The Herald said: "Showing a silly, childish and almost entirely innocent sitcom like Father Figure (BBC One, Wednesday, 11.35pm) so late at night is weird. ...
-Father Figure is not bad.
-It's very not bad.
-In fact, if you're a fan of silent comedy, it's rather good.
-Indeed, much of the first episode is so reminiscent of silent comedy routines that Jason Byrne might have created a new genre: silent comedy with sound."
-The Daily Express commented: "It gives me great pleasure to announce that the BBC has broadcast a “sitcom” which is worse than Big Top. ...
+The Daily Express commented: "It gives me great pleasure to announce that the BBC has broadcast a "sitcom" which is worse than Big Top. ...
 At the outset, I should confess that I did laugh, just once, after which I continued to watch in horror".

 Metro also disliked the series, giving it two out of five stars and commented: "Father Figure managed to commit every sitcom cliché crime in the book: dopey bloke, interfering mother, long-suffering wife, victim neighbours, bonkers relatives."
 The Scotsman said: "The show is relentlessly middle-of-the-road, determinedly populist and wholly idiotic.
 Were it not for the sweary-words and a few double entendres, it would be pitched firmly as family entertainment and has clearly been commissioned to try to cash in on the unexpected success of Mrs Brown's Boys."
 The Irish Independent said: "This was unabashed slapstick stuff and none the worse for that, but Byrne, who created and scripted the show, had no other ideas up his sleeve and within minutes the action had degenerated into a succession of increasingly frantic pratfalls and custard-pie gags, each of them less amusing than the one that had gone before."

+The Glasgow Herald was more positive, saying: "Showing a silly, childish and almost entirely innocent sitcom like Father Figure (BBC One, Wednesday, 11.35pm) so late at night is weird. ...
+Father Figure is not bad.
+It's very not bad.
+In fact, if you're a fan of silent comedy, it's rather good.
+Indeed, much of the first episode is so reminiscent of silent comedy routines that Jason Byrne might have created a new genre: silent comedy with sound."